 A survey by ZS Associates studying the vendor-partner relationship revealed that only 47% of channel partners felt satisfied with a vendor’s ability to listen and communicate to their needs.
-This percentage shrinks tremendously when it comes to smaller and mid-tier partners, often to the dismay of the vendor who struggles to find a harmonious middle ground that satisfies both ends of the channel relationship.
+However, this percentage shrinks tremendously when it comes to smaller and mid-tier partners, often to the dismay of the vendor who struggles to find a harmonious middle ground that satisfies both ends of the channel relationship.

 Finding the Wrong Channel Partnerships

 There are varying influences that affect the strategic potential of a vendor-partner relationship.
 These include partner types such as reseller, VAR, or system integrator.
-Vendors should take time to screen partners to identify where they lie on the partner continuum.

 - What are their goals and how do they align with yours?

-- Most partnership lack goal alignment because most vendors don’t spend the time necessary to communicate the company’s mission, vision, and goals to their partners.
+- Most partnerships lack goal alignment because most vendors don’t spend the time necessary to communicate the company’s mission, vision, and goals to their partners.
 You want all the efforts of your channel partners to be a part of your overall strategic vision.

 - Are they open to collaboration?